-If you use multiple keyboard options, it will be a good idea to enable the slider “Show input options in the shelf“.
+If you use multiple keyboard options, it will be a good idea to enable the slider “Show input options on the shelf“.
 This will enable an icon right next to the system tray to quickly switch between your keyboards.

 The emoji icon of course opens up an emoji keyboard.

-You also get a gear icon as a shortcut to the Input methods section of the Settings up.
+You also get a gear icon as a shortcut to the Input methods section of Settings up.

 The first item under Spellcheck is the list of your languages with a slider to enable or disable spellcheck for each of them.

-Custom Spelling section is where you all the words that you have added to your personal dictionary.
+The Custom Spelling section is where you all the words that you have added to your dictionary.
 These are words that are not part of the dictionary by default.
 It could be a word or product name that you frequently use, and do not want to see a red line underneath it each time you type.